Affordable: Incentive Framework + Bedrock Initiative

 Precedent

 • Affordable housing in Duluth.
-The one that has a ton of awards.
 Architects putting their skin on the line is nothing new.
-Winner of a 2022 AIA Minnesota/McKnight Foundation Affordable Housing Design Award.
-Benjamin Olsen and Ryan Hughes, Office Hughes Olsen.
+Below is the winner of a 2022 AIA Minnesota/McKnight Foundation Affordable Housing Design Award.
+It was developed by Benjamin Olsen and Ryan Huges, Office Hughes Olsen.
 Josh MacInnes with 1LLC.

 Next Article